numpy/numpy/doc/source/user/tutorial-svd.rst

 In the graph, we can see that although we have 768 singular values in ``s_blue``, most of those (after the 150th entry or so) are pretty small.
-So it might make sense to use only the information related to the first (say, 50) *singular values* to build a more economic approximation to our image.
+So it might make sense to use only the information related to the first (say, 50) *singular values* to build a more economical approximation to our image.

 The idea is to consider all but the first ``k`` singular values in ``Sigma_blue`` (which are the same as in ``s_blue``) as zeros, keeping